IITGroupD/IPRO-D/ProductDesignDoc.md

 - If we need to meet outside of class we will use the following tool/tech for meetings: https://www.when2meet.com/?14321761-gvcPO
 - When we are not meeting together we will user the following tool/tech for communications: Discord
 - How will get collaborate and a friendly, professional and cohesive team (please complete the list below)
   - Be polite to each other
-  - Consider everyone's opinions
+  - Concern everyone opinions